merenlab/google-scholar-parser/README.md

 ### Random Interval Precaution

-If you do not care about DOIs or time, you can utilize `--random-interval-precaution` to put `google-scholar-parser` to sleep for 30s-150s between each attempt to gather data for a publication.
-Please note though, even for a single id, this can increase the required time to run the program from minutes to hours if that ID is associated with even just five or six dozen publications.
+If you do not care about time, you can utilize `--random-interval-precaution` to put `google-scholar-parser` to sleep for 30s-150s between each attempt to gather data for a publication and then another 30s-150s when retrieving each DOI.
+Please note though, even for a single id, this can increase the required time to run the program from minutes to hours if that ID is associated with even just a few dozen publications.

 You can run `google-scholar-parser` with `--random-interval-precaution` as follows (although be warned, it is not clear how long it will take for the all-knowing Google to catch on):